Simulating the Spread of Infection in Networks with Quantum Computers: Thermal dynamic model

-In summary, we propose a thermal dynamic Hamiltonian to simulate the virus transmission.
+In summary, we propose a thermal dynamic Hamiltonian to simulate the infection spreading processes.
 The Hamiltonian reads

 where $\gamma_{ij}, \lambda,\alpha$ are all positive real numbers.
-The superscripts $s,b$ denote the Hilbert space of the system or heat bath, and the subscripts $i,j$ denote the infectious and susceptible site, respectively.
-A visual demonstration of spins and their connection with Pauli operators is shown in figure~\ref{fig:main-hamiltonian}.
+The superscripts $s,b$ denote the Hilbert space of the system and heat bath, respectively.
+A visual demonstration of spins and their interaction is shown in figure~\ref{fig:virus-transmission}\textbf{c}.
 The total number of qubits required to simulate this problem is $2\times (|I|+|S|)$, where $|\cdot|$ denotes the number of elements in the set.
 All the spin interactions are local and thus can be simulated efficiently on near-term quantum computers.

-The free parameters $\gamma_{ij}, \lambda,\alpha$ are determined by the properties of the virus and the community environment.
-After determining the free parameters, we can compute the survival possibilities of the communities for more complicated cases.
+During the Schr\"odinger evolution, we also need \textit{reset} operation on the infectious and bath qubits.
+Resetting on the infectious qubits is to keep the patients in $\ket{1}$ state.
+Resetting the bath qubits is to simulate an infinitely large heat bath.
+More details about the reset operation on quantum computers can be found in the Supplementary Materials~\cite{supp}.